Freedom in the World

 G. Personal Autonomy and Individual Rights: 8 / 16

-The U.S. State Department’s 2013 Human Trafficking Report and rated PNG as a tier three country, in which both local and foreign victims are trafficked for sex work, child labor, and manual labor.
+According to the U.S. State Department’s Trafficking in Persons Report for the year 2014, Papua New Guinea has not made significant efforts to prevent and prosecute trafficking or assist victims.
+The report rated PNG as a tier three country, in which both local and foreign victims are trafficked for sex work, child labor, and manual labor.
+Papua New Guinea is not a party to UN the Protocol to Prevent, Suppress and Punish Trafficking in Persons.

 X = Score Received